kmzzhang/periodicnetwork/README.md

 The data structure has orginally been adapted from [Naul et al. 2018](https://github.com/bnaul/IrregularTimeSeriesAutoencoderPaper).
 To train a model, create a LightCurve() object for each of your light curves, and save the list of LightCurve() objects to a pickle file.
-From here, follow instructions for reproduction.
+From there, follow instructions for reproduction.